SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: SkipKV: Methodology

 By applying the mapping function $\Phi$, we obtain the \textbf{cache-aligned lookup table} as

 The cache-aligned lookup table $\Phi(\mathcal{T})$ is then used in Eq.~\eqref{eqa:score} to determine whether $i \in \mathcal{P}$ during eviction.

-As illustrated in Fig.~\ref{fig:kv_cache_monitor}, the sentence range monitoring logic needs to track the mapping between the generation and cache space, throughout the compression process.
-The tokens remaining after compression step 1 starts as the initial tokens of cs for compression step 2 with the mapping taking care of the gs to cs indices.
+As illustrated in Fig.~\ref{fig:kv_cache_monitor}, the sentence range monitoring logic maintains a dynamic mapping between the generation space (gs) and the cache space (cs) throughout the compression process.
+After compression step 1, the retained tokens serve as the initial cs tokens for step 2, with the mapping continuously updated to correctly align gs indices with their corresponding positions in cs.

-\emph{Updating Cache Ranges Before Eviction.} As we perform each eviction after a certain number of decoding iterations, during an eviction step we may see newly generated tokens—often completing or initiating sentences—are appended to the gs tokens.
-Accordingly, their sentence spans must be added to the KV cache, following two cases: (1) initialization of sentence ranges during the first step (Fig.~\ref{fig:kv_cache_monitor}, top), and (2) appending new ranges in subsequent steps (Fig.~\ref{fig:kv_cache_monitor}, bottom).
-In case~(1), the cache ranges are simply initialized as those in the generation space:
+\emph{Updating Cache Ranges Before Eviction.} As eviction is performed periodically during decoding, newly generated tokens—often initiating or completing sentences—may be appended to the gs tokens at each eviction step.
+Accordingly, their corresponding sentence spans are also added to the cs, following two cases: (1) initialization of sentence ranges during the first step (Fig.~\ref{fig:kv_cache_monitor}, top), and (2) appending new ranges in subsequent steps (Fig.~\ref{fig:kv_cache_monitor}, bottom).
+In case~(1), the cache ranges are simply initialized to those in the gs:

-At compression step~$t$, we denote the generation and \textit{cache sequence length before eviction} as $l_t^{(\text{gs})}$ and $l_t^{(\text{cs})}$, while the post-eviction cache length is constrained by the budget~$B$.
+At compression step~$t$, we denote the \textit{generation length} and \textit{cache length before eviction} as $l_t^{(\text{gs})}$ and $l_t^{(\text{cs})}$, while the \textit{post-eviction cache length} is constrained by the budget~$B$.
 In case~(2), for each new sentence added during the current compression step, we sequentially update the sentence range in increasing order of sentence index.
-For the $i^{th}$ one it is,
+For the $i^{\text{th}}$ one, it is,

 The end position $e_i^{(\text{cs})}$ is determined by subtracting the offset $\Delta$ from the current cache length $l_t^{(\text{cs})}$.
-Here $\Delta$ represents the \textit{length of residual tokens} in gs starting from $(i+1)^{th}$ sentence.
-This offset is equivalent to the length of the newly appended tokens and can be computed as the total generation length minus the end position of the $i^{th}$ sentence in the generation space.
+Here, $\Delta$ represents the \textit{length of residual tokens} in the gs starting from the $(i+1)^{\text{th}}$ sentence.
+This offset is equivalent to the length of the newly appended tokens and can be computed as the difference between the total generation length and the end position of the $i^{\text{th}}$ sentence in the generation space.